snackCake/docs/Broadleaf-Concepts/Catalog-and-Search/Deployment-Models/Solr-Cloud/Solr-Cloud-Setup.md

 - Now you have 2 nodes or instances of SolrCloud running, with a 3-node Quorum (cluster) of Zookeeper instances managing the Solr cluster

 Note that each of the Zookeeper instances can be configured on a different physical machine, as can each of the SolrCloud instances.
 The configuration name "blc" is used, when creating collections, to specify the configuration for the collection.
 See the [collection API](https://cwiki.apache.org/confluence/display/solr/Collections+API) for more information on creating collections.
-One thing to note: You do not need to create any collections or aliases at this point.
-Broadleaf will evaluate your cluster state and create the necessary collections and aliases as needed.
+Typically, Broadleaf will evaluate your cluster state and create the necessary collections and aliases for you but with SolrCloud, it is better to create the collections and aliases in advance so you can define the replication setup as well.
 That said, this is a good time to talk about collections and aliases in case you want to create them yourself.

 SolrCloud allows you to create one or more collections.
 A collection is an abstraction on top of a Solr core.
 It is like a core, except that it can be distributed across multiple Solr servers.
 A collection can be aliased, meaning it can be assigned and referenced by another name.
 If you do not create the proper collections and aliases, Broadleaf will create the following: